jeffyzxc/dusk-ui-kit/readme.md

 Contributions, issues and feature requests are welcome!

-Feel free to check [issues page](https://github.com/dusk-network/dusk-ui-kit/issues).
+Feel free to check out the [issues page](https://github.com/dusk-network/issues).